Luis-Moura/worst_ui_competition/README.md

 - **`package.json`:** Project dependencies and scripts.

 ## Usage
 Upon running the application, you'll encounter a form with inputs in a shuffled order.
-The behavior of the form changes based on the number of submissions, and the interface includes various animations to enhance the playful nature of the app.
+The form’s behavior changes based on the number of submissions, and various animations enhance the playful nature of the app.